a4amado/Database/index.md

 Implication: Prevents dirty reads and non-repeatable reads, but phantom reads (new rows being added by other transactions) can still occur.

 ## Searlization
+foo

+## Heap
+A heap is a table that does not have a clustered index.
+It can be slower for read operations because there is no inherent order to the data.
+However, it is beneficial for scenarios with high-volume insert operations due to its simple structure, which avoids the overhead of maintaining a clustered index.